binxio/tfe-run-wait/README.md

 tfe-run-apply will request terraform to apply to plan for the run.
 If the status of the run is already `applied` or `planned_and_finished`, it will exit without an error.
   It will not check whether the run is in the correct state.
 The run should be in the state `planned` or `policy_checked`.

-If no workspace is specified, the utility will search for all workspaces associated with the specified source repository.
+If no workspace is specified, you have to specify a branch; the utility will search for all workspaces associated with the specified source repository and branch.

 ## CAVEATS